Vietnam.vn - Nền tảng quảng bá Việt Nam

 With maximum sustained winds of 250 km/h, Hurricane Milton has been downgraded from a Category 5 storm to a Category 4 storm, according to the latest announcement from the US National Hurricane Center early on the morning of October 8.

-Although it is expected to fluctuate in intensity, Milton is still forecast to be an extremely dangerous storm when it makes landfall in Florida, meaning catastrophic damage is expected, including power outages that could last for days.
+While there are expected to be fluctuations in intensity, Milton is still forecast to be an extremely dangerous storm when it makes landfall in Florida, meaning catastrophic damage is expected, including power outages that could last for days.

 Milton became the third-strongest hurricane on record in the Atlantic, the Hurricane Center said, as it transitioned from a tropical storm to a Category 5 hurricane in less than 24 hours.